Maudsland

 Maudsland features high concentrations of family households, with a higher-than-average median household size

 Family households account for 91.5% of all households, including 58.3% couples with children, 21.5% couples without children, and 10.8% single parent families.
-Non-family households make up the remaining 8.5%, consisting of 7.2% lone person households and 1.5% group households.
-The median household size is 3.4 people, which is larger than the Rest of Qld average of 2.5.
+Non-family households make up the remaining 8.5%, with lone person households at 7.2% and group households comprising 1.5%.
+The median household size is 3.4 people, larger than the Regional Queensland average of 2.5.

 Frequently Asked Questions - Households